 The BankAmericard credit card is another of the more simple credit cards, offering 18 months of 0% APR financing on both new purchases and balance transfers, with a 3% balance transfer fee.
 Additional benefits include mobile and text banking, as well as alerts to help you manage your account.
 There is no annual fee.

-At publishing time, the Chase Slate card, Citi Simplicity card, Blue Cash Preferred from American Express and the Discover it Miles card are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, the Chase Slate card, Citi Simplicity card and the Discover it Miles card are offered through Credit.com product pages, and Credit.com will be compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.